 If you want to become fine tuned in the art of Scottish salmon fishing the process extends way past being able to 'look the part' on a riverbank by throwing a nice long tight looped salmon line.
-A wild Atlantic salmon cares not a jot about the arial performance of a fly line nor about the feel good factor a 'caster' has about the distance they can present a salmon fly at.
+A wild Atlantic salmon cares not a jot about the arial performance of a fly line nor about the feel good factor a 'caster' achieves about the distance they think they're presenting their fly at.

 Speyline Distance Casting

-As a head ghillie on the River Tay I lived & worked through the era where 'world record' distance casts were driving the entire industry.
-Don't get me wrong here as some of these Scottish salmon men are all total legends in the their own right and truly great ambassadors for the sport then & also now.
-Their amazing abilities with a 100ft headed Speyline & 18ft competition rod truly needed to be seen to be believed.
-In reality very few salmon are ever caught with a cast like that unless a downstream swimming fly is what's needed for the first third of the swing until the river flow finally straightens things up.
+As a Head Ghillie on the River Tay I lived & worked through the era where 'world record' distance casts were driving the entire industry.
+Don't pick me up wrongly here as our Scottish Speycasting team are all 100% legends in the their own right and have been true ambassadors for the sport to this day.
+Their amazing abilities with a 100ft headed Speyline & 18ft competition Spey rod truly needs to be seen to be believed!
+In reality very few salmon are ever caught with a cast like that unless a downstream swimming fly is what's needed for the first third of the swing until the river flow finally straightens things.

 Salmon Equipment Not For The Masses

-With every game fair fight for added distance a new product would hit the shelves and the tackle dealers were 'loving it' selling thousand of these distance Spey lines like hot cakes.
-I recall an angler turning up on my beat and handing me a boxed brand new Speyline & his existing fly reel for fitting.
+With every UK game fair fight for added distance a new product would hit the shelves and the tackle dealers were 'loving it' selling thousand of these distance Spey lines like hot cakes.
+I recall an angler turning up on my beat and handing me one of these boxed brand new Speylines & his existing fly reel for fitting.
 Even after taking the backing off the reel the new 100ft headed Speyline wouldn't fit so I had to lend him one of my reels to try his new line out.
-He could get a line out but only if he worked with half of the head!
-No wonder the old Hardy Marquis No 3 salmon fly reel became so popular once again at that time!
+He could get a line out but only if he worked with half of the head section!
+No wonder the old Hardy Marquis No 3 salmon fly reels became so popular once again at that time!